altmp/altv-types/docs/articles/workers.md

 [!CAUTION]
 > In order to be able to use the worker alt API, you must import it via ``import * as alt from alt-worker``.
 You can find the worker typings [here](https://github.com/altmp/altv-types)

+### Classes available in a worker

+Only the following client-side alt API classes that are thread safe are available in a Worker:

+* alt.File
+* alt.RGBA
+* alt.Vector2
+* alt.Vector3

 ### Functions available in a worker

 In the alt:V context, basics like ``setInterval`` or ``console.log`` don't exist.
 That's why we expose our own functions for it, but to make it easier if you do ``setInterval`` or ``console.log`` it will call the corresponding alt method.